 Charles Rosen [1998]: The Romantic Generation.
 Cambridge, MA, USA: Harvard University Press.

-The photograph is of Thomaskirche, Leipzig, where Bach was cantor, and where Mendelssohn led a performance of Bach’s St Matthew Passion in 1841.
+The photograph that was on this page was of Thomaskirche, Leipzig, where Bach was cantor, and where Mendelssohn led a performance of Bach’s St Matthew Passion in 1841.

 0 Responses to “Against anti-Mendelssohnism”